josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 In the rush to shove AI into everything possible, we've now horrifyingly injected it into parts of the justice system, too.
 It's in everything from facial recognition and surveillance tech to data and administrative work.
 It's even in the legal system.

-This obviously should've never happened, because not only do these models make mistakes at a rate that is utterly unacceptable in this context, they mimic and amplify the inherent racism present in their own training data.
+This obviously should've never happened, because not only do these models make mistakes at a rate that is utterly unacceptable in that context, they mimic and amplify the inherent racism present in their own training data.
 (Tech is always a mirror of its creators; it is never neutral.)
-AI is also non-deterministic, and something of a black box, with little to no way to inspect, challenge, or appeal its results.
+Compounding this problem, AI is non-deterministic, and something of a black box, offering little to no way to inspect, challenge, or appeal its results.

 Needless to say, this deployment of AI has already had profoundly devastating impact on real people's lives—damage which shows no signs of slowing.